-Regarding the tender evaluation criteria, the general criterion is that of the lowest price, except in public works or services concessions.
-Exceptionally, if it is not feasible to decide based on this criterion, the procurement entity may adopt a combined criterion that takes into account the technical evaluation and price, and it must provide grounds for its selection.
+Regarding the tender evaluation criteria, the general criterion is that of the lowest price assessed, except in public works or services concessions.
+Exceptionally, if it is not feasible to decide based on this criterion, the procurement entity may adopt a combined criterion that takes into account the technical evaluation, the price and other assessment factors, and it must provide grounds for its selection.

-The Regulation includes measures favouring domestic bidders, which are defined as (i) natural persons of Mozambican nationality or (ii) corporate persons that have been incorporated under Mozambican legislation and more than 50% of whose share capital is held by a Mozambican natural person or a Mozambican corporate person the majority of whose share capital is owned by Mozambican natural persons.
-The measures involve:
+The Regulation includes measures favouring domestic bidders, which are defined as: (i) natural persons of Mozambican nationality and which are duly registered for the exercise of the economic activity; or (ii) corporate entities that have been incorporated under Mozambican legislation and more than 50% of whose share capital is held by a Mozambican natural person or a Mozambican corporate person the majority of whose share capital is owned by Mozambican natural persons.
+The natural persons or corporate entities registered in Mozambique for more than five years with the share capital held in the majority by foreigners are also deemed as domestic bidders.